App Service networking features

 If neither of these needs apply, you're better off using private endpoints.
 With private endpoints available in App Service, you can expose your apps on private addresses in your virtual network.
 The private endpoint you place in your virtual network can be reached across ExpressRoute and VPN connections.

 Configuring private endpoints will expose your apps on a private address, but you'll need to configure DNS to reach that address from on-premises.
 To make this configuration work, you'll need to forward the Azure DNS private zone that contains your private endpoints to your on-premises DNS servers.
-Azure DNS private zones don't support zone forwarding, but you can support zone forwarding by using a DNS server for that purpose.
-The DNS Forwarder template makes it easier to forward your Azure DNS private zone to your on-premises DNS servers.
+Azure DNS private zones don't support zone forwarding, but you can support zone forwarding by using Azure DNS private resolver.

 App Service ports